sillsdev/chorus/README.md

-However, "raw" Distributed Version Controls Systems are relatively difficult to understand, configure and use, even for computer-savvy workers.
+However, "raw" Distributed Version Controls Systems are relatively difficult to understand, configure, and use, even for computer-savvy workers.

 The following list of features should help you understand why we built this layer over a raw version control system: